nim312/geometry_spectral_analysis/README.md

 # Geometry-Dependent Spectral Sensitivity in Voxelized Laplacian Domains Under Wave-Based Boundary Perturbations

-This repository contains the code, geometry files, and data for the paper.
+This repository contains the code, geometry files, and data for the research.

 The study examines how the first Dirichlet Laplacian eigenvalue λ₁ responds to controlled sinusoidal boundary perturbations across five three-dimensional geometries, a sphere, cylinder, elliptic prism, cube, and rectangular prism, voxelized on uniform Cartesian grids.

+This repository is permanently archived in this Zenodo DOI:
 ## Dependencies

 All code is written in Python 3.
 The following libraries are required: